FloopCZ/tensorflow_cc/README.md

 find_package(TensorflowCC REQUIRED)
 add_executable(example example.cpp)

-# Link the static Tensorflow library.
+# Link the Tensorflow library.
-target_link_libraries(example TensorflowCC::Static)

-# Altenatively, link the shared Tensorflow library.
-# target_link_libraries(example TensorflowCC::Shared)
+target_link_libraries(example TensorflowCC::TensorflowCC)

-# For shared library setting, you may also link cuda if it is available.
+# You may also link cuda if it is available.
 # find_package(CUDA)
 # if(CUDA_FOUND)
 #   target_link_libraries(example ${CUDA_LIBRARIES})